Research

 • D’Apice, Hannah K.*, Jieun Song*, and Christine Min Wotipka.
 2024.
 “A milestone in pursuit of gender equality: Predicting first women presidents in U.S. higher education institutions, 1980–2018.”
 Sociology Compass, 18, 4, e13204. https://doi.org/10.1111/soc4.13204 [*Equal contributions]

 • D’Apice, Hannah K., Kendall Cole, Abigail Kahn, and Eujin Park.
 “From commodification to transformation: Identifying structures and policies to ensure minoritized students’ thriving in higher education following Students for Fair Admissions.”
-Under review as an invited submission to Review of Research in Education.
 (Draft available on request.)

 • D’Apice, Hannah K., and Christine Min Wotipka.
-“Overcoming the presidential color line: Predicting the first presidents of color in U.S. higher education institutions, 1980–2018.”
+“Overcoming the presidential color line: Predicting the first Black presidents in U.S. higher education institutions, 1980–2018.”
 In preparation.

 The recursive relationship between organizations and education